larr97/portfolio-project/documents/ODD.md

 #### A
 - **Angular**: A TypeScript-based web application framework used to develop the front end of the portfolio as a modular single-page application (SPA).
-- **App Module**: The root module in the Angular application, responsible for bootstrapping the main components and importing feature modules.
+- **App**: The root module in the Angular application, responsible for bootstrapping the main components and importing feature modules.
-- **Asset Folder**: A directory used to store static files such as images, PDFs, and localization files.

 #### B
 - **Blog Subsystem**: A routed page module that presents blog entries or reflections authored by the developer.

 #### C
 - **Component**: A self-contained building block in Angular consisting of a TypeScript class, HTML template, and SCSS/CSS styles.
-- **Core Module**: A shared service layer that provides singleton logic for resume download, theme control, and language switching.
+- **Core**: A shared service layer that provides singleton logic for resume download, theme control, and language switching.
 - **CSS (Cascading Style Sheets)**: A styling language used to define the look and layout of HTML components.

 #### D